stephenbeckr/time-series-class/syllabus.md

 ### Meeting times and location
 Meeting time: MWF 10:10 AM - 11:00 AM

-Location: HUMN 135 (Eaton Humanities Bldg 135)
+Location: ECCR 150 (Engineering Center)

 During times when the class is remote, we will meet via zoom (link is on Canvas)